sphinx-gallery/sphinx-gallery/doc/advanced.rst

 The function should take the following inputs (in this order): ``block``, ``block_vars``, and ``gallery_conf``.
 It should return a string containing the rST for embedding this figure in the documentation.
+See :func:`~sphinx_gallery.scrapers.matplotlib_scraper` for
-See the :func:`sphinx_gallery.scrapers.matplotlib_scraper` for a description of the inputs/outputs.
+a description of the inputs/outputs.

 This function will be called once for each code block of your examples.

-.. note:: Sphinx-gallery will take care of scaling images for the gallery
-          index page thumbnails.
+Sphinx-gallery will take care of scaling images for the gallery index page thumbnails.
 PNG images are scaled using Pillow, and SVG images are copied.

+.. warning:: SVG images do not work with ``latex`` build modes, thus will not
+             work while building a PDF vesion of your documentation.

 Example 1: a Matplotlib and Mayavi-style scraper
 ------------------------------------------------